Aypz/mule-module-mqtt/doc/sample.md

 More precisely, we're going to broadcast our Mule's JVM memory information to a topic named `/mule/info/memory/${server.host}`, where `${server.host}` will be Mule's host name.
 We will subscribe to all topics below `/mule/info/memory` so we'll be able to get memory information from all the Mules running this sample.
+We will use a (free and public test broker that the Mosquitto project maintains)[http://test.mosquitto.org/].

 ## Prerequisites